fmhoward/PreservedSiteCV/README.md

 ```

 ## Example
 Please see test.py for example use applied to the accompanying 'example.csv' data file.
+In our tests, execution of this code takes 0.16 seconds.
 ```python
 import preservedsite.crossfolds as cv import pandas as pd